© Moray Firth Gansey Project July 2020

 Click the link above to view a short (1:13 minutes) video about the Project

-To see some of the ganseys donated to the project go to the Ganseys pages of this web site, or visit the travelling exhibition.
+To see the ganseys donated to the project go to the Ganseys pages of this web site, where you will find descriptions, photographs and pattern drafts.

 We are still interested in seeing old ganseys, patterns and knitting equipment, also old photographs of fishermen wearing ganseys, knitters etc. Please contact Moray Firth Partnership if you have any of the above.